 'X' and 'AT' cut crystals one inch square carefully ground for fre-quency stability and maximum out-put.
-Be sure of your transmitter frequency-use PRECISION CRYSTALS.
-Guaranteed to be the highest quality obtainable.
+Be sure of your transmitter frequency-use PHECISION CRYSTALS.
+Guaranteei to be the highest quality obtainable.

-"X' cut PRECISION Crystals carefully ground for maximum power supplied to your specified frequency accurate to 0.1% and calibrated to within 0.03% are priced as follows: 1750 and 3500 kc. bands - \$3.00 each, 7000 kc. band - \$3.50.
-Add \$1.00 to above prices if plug-in, dust-proof holder is desired.
+Crystol Holder-\$1.00 \$3.50, Add \$1.00 to above prices if plug-in, dust-proof holder is \$3.50, Add \$1.00 to above prices if plug-in, dust-proof holder is desired.
 Jacks to plug holder into - \$.15 pair.

-The 'AT' cut crystal recently developed has a temperature coefficient of practically zero and will handle more power than ordinary crystals.
-'AT' cut crystals ground to your specified frequency accurate to 0.1% and calibrated to within 0.03% are priced as follows: 1750 and 3500 kc. bands - \$6.00 each.
+The 'AT' cut crystal recently developed has a temperature The A1 cut crystal recently developed has a temperature coefficient of practically zero and will handle more power than ordinary crystals.
+'A1' cut crystals ground to your specified frequency accurate to 0.1% and calibrated to within 0.03% are priced as follows: 1750 and 3500 kc. bands - \$6.00 each.
 Crystal holder - \$1.00.
-Jacks for holder \$.15 vair pair.
+Jacks for holder \$15 point pair.

 Crystals and ovens for commercial use quoted on at your request.
-When ordering our product you are assured of the finest obtainable.
+When ordering our product you are assured of the fuest obtainable.
 Now in our sixth year of business.

-PRECISION PIEZO SERVICE 427 Asia Street
+PRECISION PIEZO SERVICE Baton Rouge, La.
+427 Asia Street

-Baton Rouge, La.

 Here's Front-Panel Control for Instant QSY!

-OHMITE BAND-SWITCH
+(Frequency Change)

+ROPHONE

-(Patents Pending)
+O H M I T E BAND-SWITCH (Patents Pending) Write Today

-Write Today for Bulletin No. 104

-Get around interference with a flick-of-Get around interference with a flick-of-the-wrist!
+for Bulletin No. 104 Get around interference with a flick-of-the-wrist!
 No more cumbersome coil changing and re-tuning to switch from one band to another.
 One or more Ohmite Band-Switches mounted on your control panel give instant QSY.
 It's the modern way of changing transmitter frequency.
-Bulletin 104 gives diagrams for all basic transmitter circuits.
+Builetin 104 gives diagrams for all basic transmitter circuits.

-OHMITE MANUFACTURING COMPANY

-631 N. Albany Avenue
+OHMITE MANUFACTURING COMPANY 631 N. Albany Avenue CHICAGO

-CHICAGO